Cancel anytime

 - Growth in AI and data center markets

-- Expansion into automotive and IoT sectors
+- Expansion into new markets like automotive and industrial IoT

-- Government incentives for domestic semiconductor manufacturing
+- Government support for domestic semiconductor manufacturing

 Threats